oroinc/documentation/backend/setup/dev-environment/index.rst

 Set up Development Environment for OroPlatform Based Application
 ================================================================

-To set up the development environment for Oro applications customization tasks, please follow the steps outlined in the sections below.
+Please follow the steps outlined in the sections below to set up the development environment for Oro application customization tasks.

 .. admonition:: Business Tip